hager-gamal-bayoumi/multithreaded-word-count/README.md

 - Add a graphical interface

 ## Author
-Project developed to demonstrate multithreading and parallel processing in Java.
+Project developed to demonstrate multithreading and parallel processing.